honoriocassiano/cpp-boom/README.md

 # cpp-boom
-A little library to explode your code :boom:.
+A tiny library to explode your code :boom:.